 Robert D. Joffe

 Robert D. Joffe, the Presiding Partner at the New York law firm of Cravath, Swaine & Moore LLP, committed his reunion gift to the Center to support core activities.
-Mr. Joffe has been a member of the Center's Advisory Council since its inception in 2000.
+Mr. Joffe was a member of the Center's Advisory Council from 2000-2014.